 We have compiled a list of award programmes and competitions below, starting with regional based, then highlighting more national based competitions.
 If you are an organiser and would like to be listed here, please contact SO Business.

 Regional business awards and competitions

-The V4B Awards are open to all businesses based in the Vale of White Horse district area and free to enter.
+The SVBAs are open to all businesses based in the Vale of White Horse and South Oxfordshire district areas and free to enter.
 Alongside opportunities to gain recognition for business achievements, the awards will oﬀer the opportunity to network, build lasting skills and engage with the wider community.

 Visit the website to find out more.

 Along with a group of local sponsors, Jennings run this competition every two years aiming to find the best New Business in South Oxfordshire and the Vale of White Horse.
 Visit website.

 The BACAs recognise and reward excellence within Didcot, the surrounding villages and business parks such as Milton Park, Culham Science Park, Harwell Campus and Southmead Industrial Estate.
 Entries can be made from anyone who would like to recommend a charity, community group or organisation that deserves to have their good work acknowledged.
 Visit website.

 For 21 years, the “OBAs” has been recognising, rewarding and promoting the excellence of Oxfordshire-based companies.
 Organised and supported by 14 of the county’s leading organisations, the awards are firmly established as a benchmark for excellence in today’s competitive business environment.
 Visit website.